antoinevastel/fpscanner/README.md

 [![Build Status](https://travis-ci.org/antoinevastel/fpscanner.svg?branch=master)](https://travis-ci.org/antoinevastel/fpscanner)

 ## News:
 I recently created a [website where you can see your browser fingerprint](https://deviceandbrowserinfo.com/info_device) and different fingerprinting-related signals like your IP address, your canvas fingerprint, your HTTP headers, etc. Some information is accessible both through a webpage and through APIs.
-Don't hesitate to bookmark it as I will add more signals and more content related to bots.
+If you're looking for a more recent fingerprinting and bot detection online test, you can also have a look at [fingerprint-scan.com](https://fingerprint-scan.com).

 ------------